sageserpent-open/kineticMerge/documents/designNotes/codeMotion.md

 the corresponding moves are in parallel, the splice must be inserted only once, being shared between the bracketing move destination anchors.

+Another subtlety is that a migrated edit implies a special anchor where the edit sequence acts as a stand-in for the anchor opposite to the move: this is handy because it prevents migrated edits from blurring into splices and thus being migrated twice by both the change and the splice migration mechanisms.